Great Tibet Tour Logo GREAT TIBET TOUR ®

 Etiquettes to Visit Religious Sites

-Since Tibet is known for the spread of Buddhism and a significantly religious region, your tour will be incomplete without visiting Buddhist monasteries and other religious sites.
+Since Tibet is known for the spread of Buddhism and is a significantly religious region, your tour will be incomplete without visiting Buddhist monasteries and other religious sites.

 If you are visiting a monastery, ensure to take off your hat while entering the temple.
 Taking off the shoes is not expected from foreigners, but doing so would be a good gesture.